citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Following on from the implementation of a built-in video dumper, mentioned in our previous Progress Report, is the addition of more features to aid all of your video recording and TAS needs!

 Being able to use rerecording in an emulator is key when wanting to create TAS videos!
 These would include features such as adjusting the emulation speed and being able to sync-robust save states.
 Sync-robustness is the concept that if a save state is launched a certain number of times, it should behave the exact same way each time.
+Rerecording is used for validation of the TAS script, which is used to get the most optimized speedrun of a game.

 This PR implements many basic rerecording features, following the [TASVideos](https://tasvideos.org/) requirements and desired features for a rerecording emulator, but also adds other needed features for our built-in video dumper such as separate save state slots for each movie, adding a read-only mode, fixing desync and file corruption bugs, and also remaking the UI to be squeaky clean!